codewarsfx/nodejs.dev/content/learn/node-js-modules/node-buffers.en.md

 bufcopy.set(buf);
 ```

-By default you copy the whole buffer.
+By default you, copy the whole buffer.
 If you only want to copy a part of the buffer, you can use `.subarray()` and the `offset` argument that specifies an offset to write to:

 ```js
 const buf = Buffer.from('Hey?');